httpwg/http-core/CONTRIBUTING.md

 * Our [mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) is used for notifications of meetings, adoption of documents, consensus calls, issue discussion, and other business.
 It's not mandatory to subscribe, but you're likely to miss important things if you don't.

-* We discuss most document issues on GitHub.
+* We discuss most document issues on [GitHub](https://github.com/httpwg/).
 If you don't want to use Github to follow these discussions, you can subscribe to the [issue announce list](https://www.ietf.org/mailman/listinfo/http-issues).

-To be active in the Working Group, you can participate in any or all of these places.
+You can participate in any or all of these places.

 ### Raising Issues

-We use GitHub to track items for discussion and their resolution.
+We use GitHub to track discussion items and their resolution.
 Before filing a new issue, please consider a few things:

-* Issues should be just that: issues with our deliverables, **not proposals, questions, or support requests**.
+* Issues should be just that: issues with our deliverables, **not proposals for new work, questions, or support requests**.

 * There may be an existing duplicate issue, so please review the issues list first.

 * If you're not sure how to phrase your issue, please ask on the [mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/).

-Issues can also be raised on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) by clearly marking them as such (e.g., in the `Subject:` line).
+Issues can also be raised on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) by clearly marking them as such (e.g., with `New issue` in the `Subject:` line).

-Be aware that issues might be rephrased, changed in scope, or combined with others, so that the group can focus its efforts.
-If you feel that such a change loses an important part of your original issue, please bring it up, either in comments or on the list.
+Be aware that issues might be rephrased, changed in scope, or combined with others.
+If you feel that an important part of your original issue has been lost, please bring it up (on the issue or on the list).

 Off-topic and duplicate issues will be closed without discussion.
-Note that comments on individual commits will only be responded to with best effort, and may not be seen.
+Note that commit comments will only be responded to with best effort, and may not be seen.

 ### Resolving Issues

-As in all IETF Working Groups, final consensus of the Working Group is determined during Working Group Last Call; consensus established in discussion of issues provides a limited precedent, to prevent revisiting topics unnecessarily.
+As in all IETF Working Groups, final consensus of the Working Group is determined during Working Group Last Call; consensus established during issue discussion provides a limited precedent, to prevent revisiting topics unnecessarily.
 Our issues list provides a mechanism for tracking those discussions and their outcomes.

-Some issues might be labeled as `editorial`; they can be dealt with by the editor(s) without consensus or notification.
-Typically, any discussion will take place on the issue itself.
+Some issues might be labeled as `editorial`; they can be dealt with by the editor(s) without consensus or notification, and discussion will take place on the issue itself.
 If you believe an `editorial` issue is not purely editorial, please say so on the issue; the Chair(s) will make a determination.

 The remaining `open` issues in the issues list are those that need Working Group discussion.